Getting started¶

 Copy the

-: The identifier of the Zotero library to get data from.
+sample.config.tomlfile toconfig.tomlin the same directory.
+Openconfig.tomlin a text editor to assign proper values to the parameters outlined below:ZOTERO_LIBRARY_ID: The identifier of the Zotero library to get data from.
 For a personal library the value is your userID, as found on https://www.zotero.org/settings/keys (you must be logged-in).
-For a group library this value is the groupID of the library, as found in the URL of the library (e.g., the groupID of the library at https://www.zotero.org/groups/2348869/kerko_demo is"2348869"
+For a group library this value is the groupID of the library, as found in the URL of the library (e.g., the groupID of the library at https://www.zotero.org/groups/2348869/kerko_demo is"2348869").ZOTERO_LIBRARY_TYPE: The type of library to get data from, either"user"for a personal library, or"group"for a group library.

 You do not need to edit other parameters at this point, but later on